30 years of investment perspective

 2010 – 2022 We launched a series of liquid alternative mutual funds including one of the of the first multi-manager hedged equity public mutual funds.
 The Firm was formed to bring hedged fund strategies to retail investors in a mutual fund format.

 What’s next?
-The observation and approach outlined below will guide our efforts over the coming years.
+The observation and approach outlined below will guide my efforts over the coming years.

 - Current Observation: Given the historic low return expectations for fixed income over the next three to five years and the corresponding low return implications to a 60/40 portfolio, there will be significant demand for alternatives to fixed income to meet investors’ need for retirement income and equity diversification.